Home « Program « Seeking Safety For Adults «

 The typical resources for implementing the program are:

-There are no space/room/AV requirements.
-The only things needed are copies of the program materials, which can be photocopied from the book by the clinician for use with his/her clients.
+There are no space/room/audiovisual requirements.
+The only thing needed is a copy of the program materials, which can be photocopied from the Seeking Safety book by the clinician for use with their clients; there is also an electronic version for telehealth.
+Additional implementation materials are available, but are optional (see the Implementation Information section below).

-No specific degree or experience is required.
-The program has been led by social workers, psychologists, nurses, case managers, emergency workers, domestic violence advocates, paraprofessionals, mental health counselors, substance abuse counselors, and even has been done in peer-led version.
+No specific degree, license, training, or experience is required.
+The program has been led by social workers, psychologists, nurses, case managers, emergency workers, domestic violence advocates, paraprofessionals, mental health counselors, peers and peer support workers, and substance abuse counselors.

 Training Contact: